BassamSINAN/Lattice-Methods-for-Option-Pricing/README.md

 # Option-Pricing
-A diverse set of tools for option pricing
+A binomial and trinomial approach for option pricing